proplot-dev/proplot/docs/api.rst

 into the top-level namespace.
 Use ``help(pplt.object)`` to read the docs during a python session.

-Please note that the documentation of plotting command "wrappers" from ProPlot < 0.8 is now found in the individual `~proplot.axes.PlotAxes` plotting commands.
-Using ``help(ax.command)`` during a python session shows both the ProPlot documentation and the original matplotlib documentation.
+Please note that the documentation for "wrapper" functions from proplot < 0.8 is now found under the individual `~proplot.axes.PlotAxes` plotting commands.
+Using ``help(ax.command)`` during a python session shows both the proplot documentation and the original matplotlib documentation.

 Figure class
 ============